jaredwray/cacheable/packages/cache-manager/READMEv4.md

 Side note: Ideally the `wrap` function would get what it can from the cache and fill in the missing records from the data store, but I can't think of a way to do this that is generic to all situations.
-Another option is to only return the data from the cache if all records are found, but this woul break multi-caching.
+Another option is to only return the data from the cache if all records are found, but this would break multi-caching.

 See unit tests in `caching.unit.js` for more information.